Fantastica (2018 film): Critical response

 Fantastica was released to mixed reviews from critics.
 Zsarlene B. Chua of BusinessWorld praised the opening sequence by El Gamma Penumbra, fourth wall-breaking jokes and the film's parodies of various drama films, but viewed Vice's continued reliance on insult comedy and innuendos as stale and repetitive, saying "The movie's premise and sheer starpower guarantee the film will be a blockbuster, but if you're expecting something new from Mr. Viceral's yearly MMFF entry, you're bound to be disappointed as it is more of the same: innuendos (which makes one question why it's rated PG) and his usual insult comedy."
 She did however conclude that "it's a feel-good if mind-numbing film for people who want to shut down and get a few laughs here and there."

 John Magbanua of Bandera also gave the film a mixed review, praising the film's special effects and romantic pairings but was critical of the formulaic production and what he noted as censorship done presumably to make the film more family-friendly.
 Magbanua also noted that Fantastica could have incorporated more carnival elements to further justify the film's narrative.

-Box office gross
+Box office

 It was announced by Star Cinema in a thanksgiving dinner organized for Fantastica, that the film became the highest grossing MMFF film which starred Vice Ganda.
 Fantastica earned ₱596 million with the figure including earnings from both domestic and international release of the film.